royojeda/wheres-waldo-api/README.md

 GET /characters/
 ```

-This request returns a randomly selected set of four character objects with their `id` and `name` attributes.
+This request returns a randomly selected set of four-character objects with their `id` and `name` attributes.
 This is intended to be called upon the application's initial load to give the user an idea of which characters they'll need to find.

 **Important:** The response will reset the session and set `session[:characters]` to the randomly selected characters.
 This session data will be referred to when creating or indexing Games to ensure that the user cannot tamper with the character assignments.